Music scholarship auditions 2021-2022

 A short sight-reading exercise.

-If you are not able to audition on one of our scheduled dates, you are welcome to send an audio or audio-visual file.
+If you are not able to audition on one of our scheduled dates, you are welcome to send an audio or audio-visual file to your music area director, listed below.
+Please do so by February 22, 2021.
 CD’s or DVD’s should provide at least ten minutes of music of at least two contrasting styles.
 Audition recordings will not be returned.
 While generally we are not able to schedule special individual auditions, you may make a special request to the scholarship coordinator for extenuating circumstances when submitting the application.

 Contact music area directors

 We welcome your interest in music at Oregon State University.
 If you have questions regarding our programs, the scholarship audition procedure or any other matter, please feel free to contact one of our area directors.